 RandomPatches is a mod that contains a bunch of miscellaneous patches for Minecraft.
 RandomPatches only contains features that require ASM transformers.
 Tweaks that don't require ASM transformers go in RandomTweaks, which I recommend as a companion mod.

 When installed on the client, RandomPatches should be completely compatible with vanilla servers, and when installed on a server, it should be completely compatible with vanilla clients.
 This also means that the client can connect with a different version of the mod to the one on the server.
+All patches are either exclusively client-sided or exclusively server-sided.

 Read and login timeouts